 - Because Landon is at the stage where he flails his arms a lot, we had my brother-in-law hold his arms while we kissed him.
 This helped minimize smearing of the kisses.

 - Whatever surface/blanket you put your child on, lipstick will get on it.
 We used a cream blanket so it was easy to spray some stain cleaner on it and toss it in the laundry.
+If your little one can sit up, consider getting a simple paper photo drop like these.

 - Your baby will likely smear the lipstick, so have a warm washcloth on hand to remove the lips and reapply, as necessary.
 (You’ll still probably miss some smears, like we did on Landon’s arm in the top picture.
 It doesn’t have to be perfect to still be adorable!)